Dolphin symbolism and meanings include help, guidance, intelligence, fun, joyfulness, freedom, and other special

-The dolphin spirit animal asks you: Are you having enough fun?
+The spirit of the dolphin may be asking you: Are you having enough fun?
 Are your frolicking in the waves enough and chattering with your pals?
-It might be time to take up surfing!
+It might be time to take up sailing.
 Or at least take a ride in a canoe.
-After all, life, relationships, and even work are not all about being serious and getting ahead.
+After all, life is not all about being serious and getting ahead.
 There is joy and fun for the taking!

-Dolphins are known to travel 80 miles per day and to dive to 150 feet.
-Clearly, they love to be on the move.
-For this reason, dolphins are symbols of freedom.
+Dolphins are known to travel 80 miles per day and to dive to 150 feet.5 Clearly, they love to be on the move.
+For this reason, dolphins are also symbols of freedom.
 It should also be noted that dolphins are polygamous, meaning they have more than one mate.
 So, they like their freedom in relationships too.

 While dolphins revel in their freedom, they also like to stick with their pods.
 They’re not independent animals in the way that hawks and foxes are.
 They love their dolphin buddies too much.
 Perhaps it’s time to plan a trip with a group of friends, your family, or to join a club of some kind that helps you to expand your horizons.

 Dolphins are extremely social animals who rely heavily on their pod for survival and for emotional security and fun.
 If you’re feeling isolated in any way, the dolphin is a powerful totem to help you find your own pod.
-As mentioned above, this could in the form of a club of some kind where you can relax with like-minded individuals who also stimulate you.
+As mentioned above, this could be in the form of a club of some kind where you can relax with like-minded individuals who also stimulate you.

 The dolphin spirit reminds you to look for opportunities for collaboration based around shared goals, values, and interests.